-Being able to tell if your location has 5G coverage has become an essential thing.
-Wireless carriers and operators around the world are rolling out 5th generation mobile networks to deliver much faster and more reliable mobile data to their subscribers.
+Being able to tell if your area has 5G coverage has become an essential thing.
+This is because wireless carriers and operators in the United States and also around the world are rolling out 5th generation mobile networks to deliver much faster and more reliable mobile data to their subscribers.
 But coverage is not total yet; in most cases, 5G coverage is still limited.
-It will get better, but in the meantime, you want to know if your location has 5G before you spend money on purchasing a 5G smartphone.
+It will get better, but in the meantime, you want to know if your area has 5G before you spend money on purchasing a 5G smartphone or router.

 Whether you live within the United States or elsewhere in North America, the United Kingdom or elsewhere in Europe, Africa, the Middle East, Asia, or Oceania, there are easy ways to check whether your location has 5G coverage.
 You do not even need to have a 5G phone to do this.
 Any smartphone that can install mobile apps is good.

-Use the Opensignal APP to see if your location has 5G
+Use the Opensignal App to see if 5G is available in your area

 1: Install the Opensignal app from your mobile app store to your phone.
 It is available for both Android phones and iPhone models.